What Does Life Insurance Cover?

 Life insurance does not offer coverage if the provider finds fraudulent information on the application.
 For example, if a policyholder died of a smoking-related illness after stating they are a nonsmoker on their application, then the provider would not cover their death.

 Additionally, providers will not cover any policies in which the policyholder failed to make all the premium payments.
-In this case, the policy would lapse, and the death benefit would not be paid.
+In this case, the policy would lapse, and the provider would not pay out the death benefit.

 Fraud and Misrepresentation

 Any misrepresentation on the application must be deemed material for the insurance company to deny the claim.
-Sometimes, the misrepresentation is considered fraudulent, which may have additional consequences.
+Sometimes a misrepresentation is considered fraudulent, which may have additional consequences.

 No matter what, pay attention to any exclusions on your policy, and be sure your beneficiary knows how to start the claims process.
 While the process is typically simple, the insurance provider may require multiple documents beyond the death certificate.